AmruthaR-04/Katalon_Amazon_01/README.md

 # Katalon_Amazon_01
-Amazon Project is an Automation Testing using the Katalon Studio Automation Testing tools Follow These Steps Step 1: Create the Testplan based on the given project.
+Amazon Project is an Automation Testing using the Katalon Studio Automation Testing tools Follow These Steps:
+Step 1: Create the Testplan based on the given project.
 Step 2: Create the Test case & Test scenarios in Excel sheet.
 Step 3: Create the Test Data for Which Scenarios in Excel sheet.